gitlabhq/gitlabhq/doc/workflow/importing/import_projects_from_github.md

 # Import your project from GitHub to GitLab

 You can import your existing GitHub Enterprise projects following these steps.

-You'll also need to [enable GitHub Enterprise support](http://doc.gitlab.com/ee/integration/github.html) on your GitLab instance.
+* First, you need to [enable GitHub Enterprise support](http://doc.gitlab.com/ee/integration/github.html) on your GitLab instance.

 * Sign in to GitLab.com and go to your dashboard.

 * To get to the importer page, you need to go to the "New project" page.

 ![New project page](github_importer/new_project_page.png)